Vandebron/tech-blog/public/posts/spin-up-kubernetes-on-macbook.md

 #### 3. Install K3S
 This step is pretty straightforward: just fetch a script that is publicly available on the [k3s official website](https://get.k3s.io) and feed it to your bash.
-K3s is a lightweight version of kubernetes with all the needed dependancies and executebale packaged in a convenient installation script.
+K3s is a lightweight version of kubernetes with all the needed dependencies and executebale packaged in a convenient installation script.
 Because of its light nature, it is often used in embedded devices that have a limited amount of resources to offer.

 #### 4 & 5.
 Kubernetes and Helm cli
 **Kubernetes cli** (`kubectl`) is used to talk and interact with your kubernetes cluster.
 It can be used to manage multiple clusters according to the content of your KUBECONFIG environment variable.
 The variable itself contains just a path to where your cluster configuration is stored, so you can switch from a cluster to another by simply pointing to another file that contains the configuration of another cluster.

 **Helm** instead is the "package manager" of Kubernetes: you can use it to add repositories to specific `charts` which are the blueprint that contains a way to install a specific tool on your cluster.
-Both of these tools have to be installed and run from your local laptop, either in the case you are managing a local VM or in the case you are interactiong with a remote cluster.
+Both of these tools have to be installed and run from your local laptop, either in the case you are managing a local VM or in the case you are interacting with a remote cluster.

 #### 6 & 7. cert-manager and Rancher